camh/CHGridView/README.markdown

 ![A screenshot of CHGridView](http://cameron.io/files/CHGridView-sizedToGrid.png) ![A second screenshot of CHGridView](http://cameron.io/files/CHGridView-centered.png)

-(Above is two screenshots of CHGridView, one with Photos-style layout, and another with iPhoto-style layout.
-CHImageTileView is used for quick image display.)
+(Above is two screenshots of CHGridView with CHImageTileView, one with Photos-style layout, and another with iPhoto-style layout.)

 ###About: